toolleeo/cli-apps/README.md

 If you have any suggestion or want your project listed here, drop me an email at `toolleeo@gmail.com`.

 If you want to contribute through a pull request, make sure to add new entries to the correct CSV file under the `data/` directory.
+Please commit the CSV file only, not the README.
+I will take care of the review of the request and, upon acceptance, I will take care of generating the README.

 # Summary